-1. Apply ergonomic principles and data appropriate to developing and fulfilling a set of requirements to achieve a safe, usable, effective, and efficient human centered design.
+1. Apply ergonomic principles and data appropriate to developing and fulfilling a set of requirements to achieve an efficient, effective, safe, and usable human-centered design.

-- Ergonomics design principles, regulations, guidelines, and standards to fulfill design and user requirements - Human centered design techniques and process for conceptual, prototype, and operational model design alternatives - 2.
+- Ergonomics design principles, regulations, guidelines, and standards to fulfill design and user requirements. - Applying applicable collected and historical data and information to the design. - Human-centered design techniques and process for conceptual, prototype, operational model design alternatives, and iterative methods. - 2.
 Design the hardware product, which includes functions, information displays, interactions, communication modalities etc., within the constraints and capabilities, and context to enable individuals and groups to accomplish a particular set of goals.

-- Requirements, regulations, principles, guidelines, and standards for hardware design - Instructional, safety and warning systems design principles including perceptual environments - Controls and displays design principles, specifications, and methods - 3.
+- Requirements, regulations, principles, guidelines, and standards for hardware design. - Input/output modalities, interfaces, and feedback mechanisms for hardware design principles and specifications. - Design principles of safety and warning systems, including perceptual environments. - Systems design processes, including modeling, prototyping and iterative methods. - 3.
 Design the software product, which includes functions, information displays, interactions, communication modalities etc., within the constraints and capabilities of the hardware and the context to enable individuals and groups to accomplish a particular set of goals.

-- Requirements, regulations, principles, guidelines, and standards for software architecture and design - Software and systems design processes, including prototyping and iterative methods - 4.
+- Requirements, regulations, principles, guidelines, and standards for software architecture and design. - Information architecture, interaction design, and visual design principles. - Software and systems design processes, including prototyping and iterative methods. - 4.
 Design tasks within human capabilities and limitations, and the workplace context to enable individuals and groups to accomplish a particular set of goals, and manage stress and fatigue.

-- Designing for physiological, cognitive and biomechanical capabilities and limitations, and stress responses - Individual and group decision making (e.g. formal and naturalistic) and decision making strategies and assessment of teams - 5.
+- Designing for physiological, cognitive and biomechanical capabilities and limitations, and stress responses. - Individual and group decision making (e.g. formal and naturalistic) and decision making strategies. - 5.
 Design jobs using systematic procedures, principles, and techniques in developing and combining tasks into jobs to make them safe, efficient, effective, and motivating, to better utilize human capabilities, and manage stress and fatigue.

-- Principles, guidelines, and regulations of job design, shiftwork and automation effects, and human performance measurement - Job and task analysis methods - 6.
+- Principles, guidelines, and regulations of job design, shiftwork and automation effects, and human performance measurement. - Design processes and tradeoffs with job design, redesign and team design. - Planning successful implementation by identifying data and performance metrics. - 6.
 Design the organization within human capabilities and limitations, and the social context to enable to accomplish a particular set of goals, and manage stress and fatigue.

-- Organizational behavior, group dynamics and organizational theory - Design strategies to promote and facilitate individual, team and organizational processes - 7.
+- Organizational behavior, group dynamics and organizational theory. - Design strategies to promote and facilitate individual, team and organizational processes and change. - 7.
 Design the environment, within human capabilities and limitations, and the wider context to enable to accomplish a particular set of goals, and manage human stress and fatigue.

-- Environmental design principles, regulations, guidelines, and standards for indoor and outdoor spaces, tools, and equipment (e.g. acoustic, visual, noise, lighting, vibration, acceleration/deceleration, temperature) - Environmental effects on physiological and cognitive systems and responses, and human performance
+- Environmental design principles, regulations, guidelines, and standards for indoor and outdoor spaces, tools, and equipment (e.g. acoustic, visual, noise, lighting, vibration, acceleration/deceleration, temperature). - Environmental design to achieve desired effects on physiological and cognitive systems and responses, and human performance. - 8.
+Design training and education to enhance performance and wellbeing, including efficiency, effectiveness, health and safety.